 For each test, you are to prepare a brief 1-2 page typed summary about its historical background, administration, available norms, reliability, validity, strengths and weaknesses.
 An important focus is the availability of norms for the elderly, for individuals with low SES and education, and for individuals from diverse cultural/ethnic backgrounds.
-You will provide a copy of your summary for each member of the class, place a digital copy in the class folder, and prepare a 5 minute presentation of the test for your colleagues.
+You will place a digital copy of your summary in the class folder and prepare a 5-7 minute presentation of the test for your colleagues.
 Below are the headings that should be covered in your writeup.
 If you have any questions about this assignment, let us know.

 Name of Test Instructions (if relevant)

 Author Normative Information (sample size, age, sex, ethnic)

-Puhlisher & Address Psychometric Properties: Reliability & Validity
+Publisher & Address Psychometric Properties: Reliability & Validity

 Year Published Strengths & Weaknesses

 Purpose of Test Relevant Research Findings

 Cost to purchase Test Format and Procedures

-Amazon.com is not a publisher, nor is it w here the test should be published
+zon com is not a publisher nor is it where the test should be published